Kathy Shaidle: Blogging

-Shaidle wrote the blog Relapsed Catholic (2000–2007) and a column for the Catholic weekly Our Sunday Visitor.
+Shaidle wrote the blog Relapsed Catholic from 2000 to 2007 and a column for the Catholic weekly Our Sunday Visitor.
 She left the latter post in April 2007 after the newspaper refused to publish a column she had written criticizing Earth Day.
-In September 2007 she began a new blog, Five Feet of Fury, a reference to her petite stature and combative writing style.
-After the 2011 Norway attacks, she wrote "‘Anders Breivik stole the counterjihad movement from freedom fighters.
-We’re stealing it back’".
+In September 2007 she began a new blog, Five Feet of Fury.
 Shaidle also guest hosted and moderated the popular Canadian conservative blog, Small Dead Animals.

 Defamation

 In 2008, human rights lawyer Richard Warman sued Shaidle, Ezra Levant, Kate McMillan of Small Dead Animals and the National Post over links to comments criticizing him at a Canadian internet forum, freedominion.ca.
 The National Post settled with Warman soon after the suit was launched and, in June 2015, Shaidle, Levant and McMillan all settled in exchange for undisclosed amounts and the issuance of public retractions and apologies.

 Other work

 Also in 2008 Shaidle and journalist Pete Vere wrote and published The Tyranny of Nice, a critique of the Canadian human rights tribunals.
 Shaidle's writing also appeared in outlets such as FrontPage Magazine, Pajamas Media, Examiner.com and Taki's Magazine.
 She appeared on the Michael Coren Show, The Agenda (on TVO), the Charles Adler Show, The Political Cesspool, Vatican Radio, MSNBC, and Pajamas Media Radio.
 She was also on the board of advisors of the International Free Press Society.